gitter-badger/raspi-railway/docs/README.md

 ### How do I get started?

-Following this guide will get you from a pile of components to trains moving around your track in _??_ easy steps.
+Following this guide will get you from a pile of components to trains moving around your model railway layout in easy steps.
 Just follow the links below and your trains will be running in no time:

 1. [Raspberry Pi first setup](raspberry-pi-first-setup.md)
 2. [Raspberry Pi network setup](raspberry-pi-network-setup.md)